Common causes of a soapy taste

 - paleness or blue tinge to the skin

-Fluoride poisoning may take anywhere from a few minutes to two hours to show up, according to the Food and Drug Administration.
-Call your doctor or get immediate medical help if you notice these symptoms.
-If left untreated, dangerous levels of sodium fluoride can lead to death.
+Fluoride poisoning may take anywhere from a few minutes to two hours to show up, according to the

 The low levels of fluoride in dental products and drinking water are safe for most people.
 However, children who are younger than 2 years shouldn’t use fluoride toothpastes.
 They should be monitored around fluoride toothpaste and other dental products, such as mouthwash.
 Swallowing more toothpaste than what’s needed to brush your teeth can cause upset stomach, vomiting, or diarrhea.